C-Stein/node-milestones/01-foundations/exercises/02-direct_execution.md

 ## Introduction

-In the last exercise, we created a program that could execute in the Node.js environment.
+In the `hello-world` exercise, we created a program that could execute in the Node.js environment.
 By typing `node` followed by the filename, the filename is used as an argument to the `node` program. `node` recognizes this parameter and then retrieves the contents of the file and executes it line-by-line in the Node.js